jlozovei/trim-currency/README.md

 ## :computer: Developing
 First, fork the project.
 After it, install the dependencies (preferably using [yarn](https://yarnpkg.com/) - since the project is using it) and do the work.

-Also, take a look at the [contributing guide](https://github.com/jlozovei/trim-currency/blob/master/.github/CONTRIBUTING.md) and follow the steps!
+Also, take a look at the [contributing guide](https://github.com/jlozovei/trim-currency/blob/master/.github/CONTRIBUTING.md)!

 ## :thinking: I want to use it, but I don't want to install it